Breastfeeding: Sore Nipples

 Before and during breastfeeding

-- If your doctor says it is okay, take a small dose of acetaminophen (such as Tylenol) about 30 minutes before breastfeeding.
+- If your doctor says it is okay, take acetaminophen (such as Tylenol) about 30 minutes before breastfeeding.

 - Make sure that your baby is latching on correctly.
 View a slideshow on latching to learn how to get your baby to latch on.